Magee - Murray

 Wingfield Street, Wellington and also 2, Fleet Street, Aukland.
 His father was said onhis NZ papers to be F McKeown, c/o Charles Hutchison, 52, Northfield Avenue, Ayr, Scotland.
 See Ballymena New Zealanders.

-McKINNEY, James, 3742, Rifleman, 11th Royal Irish Rifles, was killed in action on the 16th August 1917.
+McKINNEY, James, 3742, Rifleman, 11th Royal Irish Rifles, was killed in action on the 16th August 1917, the first day of the Battle of Langemarck, a phase of the Battle of Passchendaele (3rd Ypres).
 He was raised in the Ballymena Union workhouse and 'boarded out' with the Hollingers of Ahoghill.
 He is buried in Tyne Cot Cemetery, Zonnebeke, Belgium and commemorated in Ahoghill Church of Ireland.

 William enlisted in Huddersfield, Yorkshire.
 He left his effects to his grandmother Elizabeth, as so identified on the 1901 census return, his sister Aggie McIlveen (Agnes married Thomas McIlveen of Tullygarley in Wellington Presbyterian Church on the 30 April 1904) and his brother Robert; Robert McLaughlin had been born on the 27 January 1887 at John Street.
 CWGC give his details as Robert McLoughlin, 45, Newry Street, Belfast.